 Are there particular areas of confusion or uncertainty for SME's in relation to the GDPR?

-Are there particular areas where SME's are failing, or having investigation/enforcement action taken against them? [particular provisions of the GDPR?]
+Are there particular areas where SME's are failing to reach a good level of awareness and/or compliance?

+What is your perception of the incidence of SMEs in the number of investigations and fines derogated to them?

+What is the GDPR provision they tend to be investigated or fined on?

-Are there particular questions that SME's tend to have?
+Are there particular questions that SME's tend to have/ask repeatedly?

 Do the requests/questions from SMEs differ from those of large organisations?
 [It may concern quality (e.g., obscure or well-prepared, providing additional context, hypothetical), scope (concern over one operation/provision/notion, such as ‘adverse effect’ or the overall compliance) and frequency]